teamviewer/AD-Connector/README.md

 \TeamViewer\TeamViewer AD Connector
 ```

-Output of the scheduled task is redirected to the specified log file
+Output of the scheduled task is redirected to the configured log file location.
-location.

 ## User Synchronization Logic

-The actual synchronization is done by the `Invoke-Sync.ps1` script in
-the `TeamViewerADConnector` directory using the following logic:
+The actual synchronization is done by the `Invoke-Sync.ps1` script in the `TeamViewerADConnector` directory using the following logic:

 - Users of the configured AD group that are not yet part of the
   configured TeamViewer company (identified by the API token) will be